mosra/m.css/doc/documentation/python.rst

 :py:`CLASS_INDEX_EXPAND_INNER`      Whether to expand inner classes in the
                                     class index.
 If not set, :py:`False` is used.
+:py:`PYBIND11_COMPATIBILITY`        Enable some additional tricks for better
+                                    compatibility with pybind11.
+If not set,
+                                    :py:`False` is used.
+See
+                                    `pybind11 compatibility`_ for more
+                                    information.
 :py:`SEARCH_DISABLED: bool`         Disable search functionality.
 If this
                                     option is set, no search data is compiled and the rendered HTML does not contain